When Pricing Talent Leaves

 It’s Not the Job, It’s the Setup

 Over time, what was sold as a leadership role becomes a service role.
-That’s where things start to unravel.
-We’ve talked to hundreds of pricing professionals across B2B and PE-backed environments, and the ones who walk rarely feel like they were set up to succeed.
+That's where things start to unravel.
+Across the conversations we have at Jennings with pricing professionals in B2B and PE-backed environments, the ones who walk rarely feel like they were set up to succeed.

 Misalignment is the Root